timarcher/Drone/wiki/16-Gimbal-and-Camera/Gimbal-and-Camera.md

       - Configure COM2 baudrate to 921600bps (used for connection to Cube)
       - Configure COM4 baudrate to 230400bps (used for Air Commander ENTIRE connection)
     - Settings -> Rotation - I set Tilt up to -20.
 I didnt want it to be able to tilt up a bunch.
+    - Settings -> Follow - Change toggle swith to Pan.
+Set Speed to 30 so the gimbal yaw will follow the drone yaw faster.
     - Also go to the settings button in top left under mode, and unselect the "Reduce Drift by Drone" option, Pan Axis will be disabled.
 - Sony A6500 Camera Configuration
   - Enable RemoteCtrl function in the Camera menu for the Air Commander IR light to be able to control the menu.